What is IRS Notice CP2000?

 Part of the tax debt relief progress is the negotiating with the IRS to remove penalties.
 Penalty abatement applies to the IRS CP2000, as well as other tax matters.

-In addition, the IRS will sometimes agree to abate penalties based on the merits of the case.
+In addition, the IRS will sometimes agree to abate penalties upon request, based on the merits of the case.
 This requires more work and a written application.
 The taxpayer will have to be able to demonstrate that extreme circumstances prevented them from properly reporting the tax matter in question, or paying the tax on time.
 For these type of issues, assistance of an experienced CPA or tax attorney is recommended.

-A CP2000 Notice for My Spouse
+Responding to a CP2000 Notice for My Spouse

 Typically, married couples file joint tax returns.
 This is done because of the lower tax rates associated with married filing jointly (MFJ), as compared to married filing separately (MFS).
 See our article on The Significance of a Joint Tax Return for more detail.